gylu/insight_coding_challenge_spring_2016/README.md

 # Insight_coding_challenge

+## The solution file to this coding challenge is src/average_degree.py

-## Overview of what this code does:
+### Overview of what src/average_degree.py does:
 1. Get tweets:
   1. If it's a rate limiting message, ignore it
 2. Check timestamp: